dayton-outar/shillings/docs/README.md

 Currently, the labour for _Research and Development_ is the highest cost in the initial stage.
 Since the founder is an engineer, he will use his time and skill to complete the following milestones,

 In addition, marketing research will be done by him.

 A group of seven (7) persons will be asked to volunteer their time to test the product after the completion of these milestones.
 Those seven (7) persons will be provided an equity stake based on the value of their labour, which will be outlined in the budget.
 The completion of this test phase can be referred to as _Beta V_.

-It is while, promoting the product after _Beta V_ that consideration will be given to borrowing funds to conduct marketing campaign in the various investment communities and clubs islandwide.
+It is while promoting the product, after _Beta V_, that consideration will be given to borrowing funds to conduct marketing campaigns in the various investment communities and clubs islandwide.

 ### Budget